White supremacy: White separatism

 White separatism is a political and social movement that seeks the separation of white people from people of other races and ethnicities.
 This may include the establishment of a white ethnostate by removing non-whites from existing communities or by forming new communities elsewhere.

-Most modern researchers do not view white separatism as distinct from white supremacist beliefs.
+Most modern researchers do not view white separatism as distinct from white-supremacist beliefs.
 The Anti-Defamation League defines white separatism as "a form of white supremacy"; the Southern Poverty Law Center defines both white nationalism and white separatism as "ideologies based on white supremacy."
 Facebook has banned content that is openly white nationalist or white separatist because "white nationalism and white separatism cannot be meaningfully separated from white supremacy and organized hate groups".

 Use of the term to self-identify has been criticized as a dishonest rhetorical ploy.
 The Anti-Defamation League argues that white supremacists use the phrase because they believe it has fewer negative connotations than the term white supremacist.

-Dobratz & Shanks-Meile reported that adherents usually reject marriage "outside the white race".
+Dobratz and Shanks-Meile reported that adherents usually reject marriage "outside the white race".
 They argued for the existence of "a distinction between the white supremacist's desire to dominate (as in apartheid, slavery, or segregation) and complete separation by race".
-They argued that this is a matter of pragmatism, that while many white supremacists are also white separatists, contemporary white separatists reject the view that returning to a system of segregation is possible or desirable in the United States.
+They argued that this is a matter of pragmatism, because, while many white supremacists are also white separatists, contemporary white separatists reject the view that returning to a system of segregation is possible or desirable in the United States.